margaretcunningham/KnightsTour/README.md

 C++ program to solve for Knight's tour problem

 # Description:
 This program outputs a solution to a knight's tour using Warnsdorf's algorithm.
 Edits made to this file for the purpose of outputting the alphanumeric chess notation of a knight's moves on a standard 8x8 board are indicated by the comments in the print function.
+Additional files have been uploaded to complement the addition of chess notation by providing an interactive user interface to a notated chess board.
+To view this UI open knight.html.

 # Algorithm:
 Warnsdorff's Algorithm